GoodiesHQ/SlapNAT/README.md

 The next section creates the TCP session by generating a re-usable socket on a given port.
 Now that the client's IP and server's IP are both known by each device, I use the simple addition of these addresses to seed Python's random generator and select a random port between 1025 and 65535.
 You'd only better hope that this port is not being used, because it does need to be identical on each side.

-  1. PC-A sends out several TCP SYN Requests to NAT-B and does **not** receive a direct response.
+  1. PC-A sends out several UDP Datagram to NAT-B and does **not** receive a direct response.
-  2. PC-B sends out several TCP SYN Requests to NAT-A and **does** receive a direct response.
+  2. PC-B sends out several UDP Datagra, to NAT-A and **does** receive a direct response.
-  3. The TCP connection is now established.
+  3. The UDP tunnel establishes as one of the NATs allows the packet through.
+  4. Perhaps TCP over UDP?

 ## Usage:
 I'll let you know as soon as I do!